Tap-Ant/SHMUP/README.md

 ## Some TODOs:
 * More enemies & tougher boss
+* Finalized stage graphics (rocks changing into big squares is not a design choice)
 * working WebGL build
 * more difficulty stages (only 1 currently)
 * non-hardcoded Craft configs